clinton-hall/nzbToMedia/README.md

 	i.
 "Category" must be set to a category that is used by Sabnzbd/NZBGet (e.g. "movies", or "CouchPotato")

 	ii.
 "Delete Failed" should be un-ticked (Sabnzbd only)

 2. Settings -> Renamer -> "Rename downloaded movies" should be checked and the settings below applied:

 	i.
 "From" must be set to the full path to your completed download movies

 	> If you specify only "movies" here, the completed downloads will be extracted to %sabnzbd_completed_folder%/movies

 	ii.
 "To" must be set to the folder where you want your movie library to be kept. this would also usually be added to manage.

-	iii."Run Every" should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0"
+	iii.
+"Run Every" should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0"

 	iv.
 "Force Every" should be set to a high interval (e.g 24 hours) or disabled by setting "0"

 	v.
 "Next On_failed" should be un-ticked.

 	> These last 3 settings are "advanced settings" so to change these you will need to select the option "show advanced settings" on the top right of all settings pages.